 Los Angeles County Museum of Art (LACMA) and La Brea Tar Pits

-From Hollywood and Highland area (or most of Hollywood Blvd.) you can take the 217 bus all the way to the museum at Fairfax / 6th street intersection.
+From the Hollywood and Highland area (or most of Hollywood Blvd.) you can take the 217 bus all the way to the museum at Fairfax / 6th street intersection.

 LACMA is the largest art museum in the western USA.
 It holds more than 150,000 pieces of art filling 9 buildings in the sprawling campus.
 Go here for a map.

-The museum’s collections cover periods from ancient to modern and cultures like, South East Asia, Europe, Latin America and Ancient Egypt.
+The museum’s collections cover periods from ancient to modern and cultures like, South East Asia, Europe, Latin America, and Ancient Egypt.